 But there are several forms of coverage for these types of businesses:

-• Traditional: Customers bring their own beer in a cooler, or wine or liquor in a brown bag.
+• Traditional: Customers bring their own beer in a cooler or wine or liquor in a brown bag.
 The establishment may provide food and nonalcoholic beverages.

 • Hybrid #1: Similar to Traditional, but the establishment provides glasses, cups or mixers for the hard liquor.

-• Hybrid #2: Similar to #1, except the establishment serves the alcoholic beverages to the party or table.
+• Hybrid #2: Similar to #1, except the establishment serves alcoholic beverages to the party or table.

 • Hybrid #4: Includes any of the above policies, but if the business charges a BYOB fee.